 Improving and maintaining patient communication is an ongoing practice at most breast centers.
 Past studies have proven that positive and effective radiologist-patient interaction and education can impact the patient’s perception of mammography.
 Since the technologist is often the face of mammograms, centers are continuously stressing the importance of both informative and personal communication with patients to help build a trusting and safe environment.
 This practice can aid in more knowledgeable and confident patients who are more likely to listen to staff recommendations to return for annual screenings, as well as refer family and friends to their facility.

-Calm Office Environment Leads to Calmer Patient
+A Calm Office Environment Leads to a Calmer Patient

 Many breast centers are elevating the patient experience by adopting the ambiance you find at a day spa.
 These “spa-like” environments are one of the most common responses as to how a center is improving patient experience.
 From soft robes and lighting, to mellow voices and music, maintaining a calm and relaxing environment can help reduce patients’ anxieties.